Grad Students and Research Assistants

 Previous Graduate Students

-Morgan was a graduate of the undergraduate addiction counseling program at CSU.
-He graduated from the Master’s of Addiction Counseling program at CSU in the Spring of 2020.
-He worked in the community and was pursuing certification as a Licensed Professional Counselor.
-Morgan was planning to apply to PhD clinical and counseling psychology programs to further his clinical and research knowledge and experience in trauma treatment and substance use.
+Morgan (he/him/his) graduated from the Master’s of Addiction Counseling program at CSU in the Spring of 2020.
+He was also a graduate of the undergraduate addiction counseling program at CSU.
+He Morgan passed away in 2020.
+He was a Licensed Addiction Counselor and was pursuing licensure as a Licensed Professional Counselor.
+Morgan was planning to apply to PhD programs to further his clinical and research experience in trauma treatment and substance misuse.
+He cared deeply about the work he was doing and the people he was helping.
+He was someone we should all aspire to be.

 Jamie Parnes, PhD

-Jamie graduated from the Counseling Psychology doctoral program in 2021.
-He is currently a Postdoctoral Research Fellow at the Center for Alcohol and Addiction Studies, Brown University and Bradley Hospital.
+Jamie (he/him/his) graduated from the Counseling Psychology doctoral program in 2021.
+He is currently an Assistant Professor in the Department of Psychology at the University of Massachutsettes, Amherst.
+He was formerly a Doctoral Intern and a Postdoctoral Research Fellow at the Center for Alcohol and Addiction Studies, Brown University and Bradley Hospital.

 Shane Kentopp, PhD

-Shane graduated from the Counseling Psychology doctoral program in 2021.
-He is currently a Clinical Child Psychology Postdoctoral Fellow in the Department of Psychiatry at the University of Michigan Medical School.
+Shane (he/him/his) graduated from the Counseling Psychology doctoral program in 2021.
+He is currently a Clinical Assistant Professor, General Medicine Ambulatory in the University of Kansas Medical School.
+He was formerly a Clinical Child Psychology Postdoctoral Fellow in the Department of Psychiatry at the University of Michigan Medical School.
+Shane completed his doctoral intenrship at Denver Health Medical Center in Denver, Colorado.

 Ryan Rahm-Knigge, PhD